 - Peach Trees

 This list only shows a few of the plants affected by these invasive insects.
 They like fruit trees, shade trees, and woody ornamentals.
 Also, the brown marmorated stink bugs can destroy fruit harvests which makes it important to take aggressive action against them upon sighting.
+Below are proven tips on how you can prevent or solve a stink bug infestation.

 15 Proven Tips To Get Rid Of Stink Bugs!